StyleGuides/Red_Hat_XML_Tag_Usage_Guide/README.md

-Red_Hat_DocBook_Usage_Guide
+DocBook Tag Usage Guide
 ===========================

-This guide is intended to answer questions about DocBook tag usage in Red Hat documentation.
+This guide is intended to answer questions about DocBook tag usage in technical documentation.